alb-i986/assert-retry/README.md

 Finally, the assertion will timeout after 60s, and an AssertionError similar to the following will be thrown:

-       java.lang.AssertionError:
+       java.lang.AssertRetryError:
        Expected: supplied value to *eventually* match a string containing "expected content" within 60s
-           but: The timeout was reached and none of the actual values matched Actual values (in order of appearance):
+           but: The timeout expired and none of the actual values matched Actual results (in order of appearance):
-                 - "some content"
+                 1. "some content"
-                 - thrown javax.jms.MessageFormatException: Blah blah
+                 2. thrown javax.jms.MessageFormatException: Blah blah
+                         at com.example.MyJMSTest.test()
+                         [..]
-                 - "some other content"
+                 3. "some other content"

 For more info, please check the javadoc of `RetryMatcher#eventually`.